ptoche/GDLC/README.md

 ## WARNING!

-May 2020: WORK IN PROGRESS.
+MAY 2020: WORK IN PROGRESS.
 UNTESTED.
-INEFFICIENT CODE.
-PLEASE CONTACT ME BEFORE USE.
+HORRIBLE CODE.

 ## Overview